vorot93/libmdbx-rs/mdbx-sys/libmdbx/README.md

   > due to its internal limitations and unimplemented functions, i.e. the `MDBX_UNABLE_EXTEND_MAPSIZE` error will be returned.

 4. Automatic continuous zero-overhead database compactification.
-  > During each commit _libmdbx_ merges suitable freeing pages into unallocated area
+  > During each commit _libmdbx_ merges a freeing pages which adjacent with the unallocated area
   > at the end of file, and then truncates unused space when a lot enough of.

 5. The same database format for 32- and 64-bit builds.